Stop the Spread of Racism

 This professional campaign titled 'Stop the Spread of Racism' was published in Canada in March, 2020.
 It was created for the brand: Chinese Canadian Council of Canada for Social Justice, by ad agency: The Hive.
 This Direct medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted over 2 years ago.
+It was submitted almost 3 years ago.

 Advertising Agency: The Hive, Toronto, Canada